 Add the canned tomatoes, tomato paste, garlic, and (1/2) cup water and stir well.
 Cover the pot part way and bring to a simmer.
 Cook for 20 minutes, until the onion is soft.
 Add the basil & honey and stir well, add more water if the mixture is too thick.
 Check for desired thickness and add up to (1/2) cup of water if desired.
 Cook for a further 10-15 minutes over medium heat.

-Serve over your favorite pasta, with or without a few chopped fresh herbs or parmesan cheese on top.
+Serve over your favourite pasta, with or without a few chopped fresh herbs or parmesan cheese on top.